 Explore indoor and outdoor exhibits at your pace to observe, touch, and learn about invertebrates from environments around the globe!
 Offered all year.

-Add a class to your field trip facilitated by a Butterfly Pavilion educator that features curriculum-aligned content exploring science and conservation topics.
+Add a class to your field trip!
+Facilitated by a Butterfly Pavilion educator, these programs feature curriculum-aligned content that explore science and conservation topics.

 Life Cycles – K – 3rd grade

 Student scientists are challenged to use their senses to observe and interact with three live animals to solve the mystery of their connection–metamorphosis!

 What’s That Bug? – 1st – 6th grade